FOREX-Sterling, euro rebound for 2nd day on reduced Brexit anxiety

 The euro was last up 0.4 percent against the dollar at $1.1105, rebounding further from a 3-1/2-month low of $1.0909 on Friday.
 Analysts said traders were relieved by the prospect of prolonged negotiations among European policymakers before the UK's divorce from the EU.

-The EU's 27 member states, excluding Britain, met Wednesday in Brussels following Tuesday's summit with the British prime minister, to discuss how to respond to the Brexit vote.
+The EU's 27 member states, excluding Britain, will meet in Brussels today following Tuesday's summit with the British prime minister, to discuss how to respond to the Brexit vote.
+They are expected to launch a period of reflection, culminating in a set of EU reform proposals to be unveiled by next March.

-Traders were also likely calmed by the fact that Britain had not started the formal process of quitting the EU by invoking Article 50 of the Lisbon Treaty, said Omer Esiner, chief market analyst at Commonwealth Foreign Exchange in Washington.
+Traders were likely taking profit on short bets against sterling and the euro, partly on the fact that Britain had not started the formal process of quitting the EU by invoking Article 50 of the Lisbon Treaty, said Omer Esiner, chief market analyst at Commonwealth Foreign Exchange in Washington.

 The dollar was last down 0.2 percent against the Swiss franc at 0.9796 franc.
-(Additional reporting by Jemima Kelly in London; Editing by James Dalgleish and Alistair Bell)
+(Additional reporting by Jemima Kelly in London; Editing by James Dalgleish)